-' Resource Learning objective Teacher walkthrough video Worksheets D and E Equipment as outlined in the notes By the end of the lesson: Timings Activity 10 min Starter/Introduction Ask your learners to work in small groups to discuss and identify the necessary safety precautions for an experiment using a Bunsen burner and water.
+Resource Learning objective Teacher notes Teacher walkthrough video Worksheets D and E Equipment as outlined in the notes By the end of the lesson: all learners should be able to make and record observations. most learners should be able to demonstrate knowledge of how to safely use techniques, apparatus and materials. some learners will be able to recognise that an imbalance of pressure can produce forces that change the size and shape of a body body.
+Timings Activity 10 min Starter/Introduction Ask your learners to work in small groups to discuss and identify the necessary safety precautions for an experiment using a Bunsen burner and water.
 Collate their ideas through class discussion.
 10 min Main lesson Introduce the experiment and then demonstrate the setup.
 Make sure that you highlight the following safety points: Do not move the can until steam is clearly observed.
 Ensure you have a firm hold on the can before attempting to lift and move it.
 Check the area around you is clear before moving hot equipment.
 20 min Learners should collect the equipment and set up the experiment following your example.
-They should follow the method on Worksheet D .
-15 min Your learners need to make and record observations.
-They could draw diagrams to break down the process and explain it in detail.
+They should follow the method on Worksheet D . e CI min e.e.e break down the process and explain it in detail.
 Less able learners may use Worksheet E to structure their explanation.
 Safety Circulate the classroom at all times during the experiment so that you can make sure that your learners are safe.
-5 min Plenary Return to the starter discussion from the briefing lesson.
+Plenary 5 min Return to the starter discussion from the briefing lesson.
 What tools have we used today?
 How have we recorded our observations?
 What have we used our observations for?
 Learners should discuss this in small groups before sharing their answers with the class.